Credit Suisse steps up efforts to offload risky investment bank assets

-ZURICH Credit Suisse CSGN.VX is stepping up efforts to scale back riskier fixed income areas squeezed by strict new regulation, it said on Tuesday.
+ZURICH Jan 7 Credit Suisse is stepping up efforts to scale back riskier fixed income areas squeezed by strict new regulation, it said on Tuesday.

 The move reinforces a push by the Swiss bank to spread risk taking more evenly between its two main units, private banking for the wealthy and investment banking.